rfaulkner/easyML/README.md

     ~ $ vagrant up
     ~ $ vagrant ssh

-From this point follow the setup commands above.
+From this point follow setup commands above.
+Once that is complete setup Hadoop.
+Run the script below and follow the instructions when prompted:

+    ~ $ ./easyML/vagrant/setup_hadoop.sh
+    ~ $ sudo visudo

+In your sudoers file add "hduser ALL=(ALL:ALL) ALL".

 Setup mod_wsgi for Flask